TimS-ml/My-Algo/Educative/Note.md

-Only the python solution contains the time complexity stuffs For problem set, write down thought process first
+Only the python solution contains the time complexity stuffs For problem set:
+- write down thought process first
+  - update which part stacked
+- this problem is similar to which example problems

 # Patterns: Sliding Window
 2 pointers, fixed / unfixed gap